Life is like a box of chocolates. Or is it?

 Last week I wrote about what you have in common with others, by demonstrating how normal you are compared to me.
-At the very least, I showed that if you hate sunshine, don’t have kids, or hope never to retire, you’re not alone.
+At the very least, I showed that if you hate sunshine, don’t care to own property, or hope never to retire, you’re not alone.

 Is it like a box of kittens, or not like a box of anything at all?

 Why am I asking you this?

 Everyone has a philosophy of life.
 You have one whether you’re conscious of it or not.

 Your philosophy has a direct impact on your sense of meaning and purpose — things I know you care about.